rdiverdi/dynamixel_python/README.md

 This is crucial for systems with multiple motors, but still simplifes initialization with a single motor.

+There are two optional arguments:
+- usb_port defaults to `/dev/ttyUSB0`
+- baud_rate defaults to 57600

 ### DynamixelMotor

 These are the objects in DynamixelManager's dictionary.